morris-lab/Capybara/README.md

 ### Identification of tissue correlate in the reference to the sample single-cell dataset
 ## Step 2: Generation of a High-Resolution Custom Reference, and Continuous Identity Measurement
+After tissue-level classification, relevant cell types are selected from cell atlas and built as a single cell reference dataset.
+As an alternative, users could also use their own single-cell reference dataset i
 ``` r
 function
 1+1